eric1610/vault-interview/README.md

 ### Start Frontend

 Go to client/ and run `npm start`.
 The server runs on port 3000.
 Go to localhost:3000 to see the shopping cart

+## Seeing Saved Changes

+When clicking on Save Cart, the backend server has to be restarted so that the correct file can be reloaded.